-Peer supporters are trained volunteers who have been through a similar experience to you – whether you are the patient or caregiver.
+Peer support volunteers are trained community members who have been through a similar experience to you – whether you are the patient or caregiver.
 They will provide reassuring support by answering your questions about their own experience and can also:

 - Help you to prepare for your appointments – supporting you to work out what questions you need answered;